qTeki/Auto-Scan/README.md

 # Auto Scan
- Bash script that automates port and service scanning using nmap
+ A Bash script for automated port and service scanning using nmap.

-Usage:
+# Usage:

 Run the command as root